Breaking Down Comparative Negligence in CA

 You were driving on the 101.
 You were keeping up with traffic and driving slightly above the posted speed limit.
 The driver next to you changed lanes without looking and sideswiped your car.
 The impact caused you to lose control and you sustained multiple traumatic injuries in the crash.

 In this scenario, it seems pretty obvious that the other driver was primarily responsible.
 But you were also speeding, which may have played a role in the extent of your injuries.
 Based on these facts, a jury determines that you were five percent at fault in the crash.
 If your losses total $100,000, you would be entitled to recover 95 percent of your losses, or $95,000.

-You were walking in downtown Los Angeles, and you entered a crosswalk without the right of way.
+You were walking and you entered a crosswalk without the right of way.
 A distracted driver sped through the intersection and hit you—having no idea you were there.